 Performs services under your primary direction or control.

-A leased employee is not treated as your employee if all the following conditions are met.
+A leased employee isn't treated as your employee if all the following conditions are met.

-Leased employees are not more than 20% of your non-highly compensated work force.
+Leased employees aren't more than 20% of your non-highly compensated work force.

 The employee is covered under the leasing organization's qualified pension plan.